aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

     });
     ```

 The response will contain the data of the created order invoice item as well as the link to the next step.
-This can either be the URL to the payment gateway or to the thank you page and can be found in **response['links']['process']['href']**:
+This can either be the URL to the payment gateway or to the "Thank You" page and can be found in **response['links']['process']['href']**:

 ```json
 {